A beginner's guide to fermentation with Ramael Scully

 When we visit, Scully takes us down to his fermentation room, where there are apple, basil, bergamot and celery juices fermenting, as well as tomatoes, which have been layered with ginger, garlic, cider vinegar, demerara sugar and soy sauce to create a flavour-packed tomato juice.
 Scully often uses ferments in drinks – he has, in the past, created an apple, tonka bean and marigold kombucha, and used fermented honey, infused in oregano, in cocktails.
 Elsewhere, there are fish and vegetable garums to brush on savoury dishes, a lime syrup which will be used for cocktails and Thai sauces, and pineapple blackening in the rice cooker (similar to how fresh garlic is turned into sweet, fudgy black garlic).
 The pineapple will be served with barbecued monkfish in assam laksa, he says, a sour, Tamarind-based laksa.
 There are fermented apricots (inspired by Japanese umeboshi, fermented plums using ume, a sour Japanese fruit which is a cross between an apricot and a plum), which will be paired with a fatty fish like mackerel.

-Ferments are typically thought to take a long time, and for some that’s certainly true.
+Ferments typically take time.
 Damson plums have been in salt for a year, and Scully has previously fermented Mimolette cheese rinds with salt, koji and water for three months.
 But it’s not always a waiting game, Scully says.
 ‘With any rocket or salad leaves we buy, we’ll do what I call a quick sauerkraut,’ he explains.
 ‘If I put the rocket in a salt brine, with one litre of water and 2g of salt, when you come back in two days the rocket will be much more colourful, much more green.
 But you don’t have to do things for weeks, or days – you can make kimchi on the day, for example.’
 Ultimately, Scully says, what cooks choose to ferment will be largely dictated by their own tastes and what they have available – once they understand the basics of the process, the potential is endless.